-(1) Identifies Co-Benefits (with reference to the UN SDGs) each project contributes or is expected to contribute to.

-- (1) No Poverty, (2) Zero Hunger, (3) Good Health and Wellbeing, (4) Quality Education, (5) Gender Equality, (6) Clean Water and Sanitation, (7) Affordable and Clean Energy, (8) Decent Work and Economic Growth, (9) Industry, Innovation and Infrastructure, (10) Reduced Inequalities, (11) Sustainable Cities and Communities, (12) Responsible Consumption and Production, (13) Climate Action, (14) Life Below Water, (15) Life on Land, (16) Peace, Justice and Strong Institutions and (17) Partnership for the Goals. - (3) There is currently no Co-Benefit standard to certify Biochar projects.
+- (1) Identifies Co-Benefits (with reference to the UN SDGs) each project contributes or is expected to contribute to. - (2) (1) No Poverty, (2) Zero Hunger, (3) Good Health and Wellbeing, (4) Quality Education, (5) Gender Equality, (6) Clean Water and Sanitation, (7) Affordable and Clean Energy, (8) Decent Work and Economic Growth, (9) Industry, Innovation and Infrastructure, (10) Reduced Inequalities, (11) Sustainable Cities and Communities, (12) Responsible Consumption and Production, (13) Climate Action, (14) Life Below Water, (15) Life on Land, (16) Peace, Justice and Strong Institutions and (17) Partnership for the Goals. - (3) There is currently no Co-Benefit standard to certify Biochar projects.
 In addition to emission avoidance activities, Biochar projects typically create Co-Benefits such as increasing fertility and crop growth when incorporated into the soil.
-Based on project activities and anticipated benefits of Biochar projects, the projects under the Waverly Biochar Stream and the Enfield Biochar Stream have identified SDGs in addition to (13) Climate Action, that they may contribute to including (7) Affordable and Clean Energy, (9) Industry, Innovation and Infrastructure and (12) Responsible Consumption and Production, and will provide the Company with updates on the status and activities associated with these SDGs as part of their guarterly reporting requirements. - (4) Outcomes for issued credits have been verified under SD VISta Standard and CCB Standards.
-The project expects to continue to monitor and certify Co-Benefits under SD Vista and CCB Standards. - (5) Six projects are registered under Gold Standard which verifies Co-Benefits.
+Based on project activities and anticipated benefits of Biochar projects, the projects under the Waverly Biochar Stream and the Enfield Biochar Stream have identified SDGs in addition to (13) Climate Action, that they may contribute to including (7) Affordable and Clean Energy, (9) Industry, Innovation and Infrastructure and (12) Responsible Consumption and Production, and will provide the Company with updates on the status and activities associated with these SDGs as part of their quarterly reporting requirements. - (4) Outcomes for issued credits have been verified under SD VISta Standard and CCB Standards.
+The project expects to continue to monitor and certify Co-Benefits under SD Vista and CCB Standards. - (5) Plans to certify Co-Benefits under CCB Standards and the SD VISta Standard. - (6) Credits issued in January 2023 were validated under SocialCARBON and are waiting verification of outcomes.
+The project intends to seek Co-Benefit accreditation under CCB Standards for future issuances. - (7) Project is not currently seeking accreditation of Co-Benefits from a standard but has identified the SDGs that the project expects to contribute to, monitors progress and provides disclosure on the project website regarding such progress. - (8) Six projects are registered under Gold Standard which verifies Co-Benefits.
 The remaining project which is registered under Verra plans to certify Co-Benefits under the SD VISta Standard.
-Cookstove projects have not identified contributions or expected contributions to SDG 6 and water purification projects have not identified contributions or expected contributions to SDG 7. - (6) Project is not currently seeking accreditation of Co-Benefits from a standard but has identified the SDGs that the project expects to contribute to, monitors progress and provides disclosure on the project website regarding such progress. - (7) Plans to certify Co-Benefits under CCB Standards and the SD VISta Standard. - (8) Project is not currently seeking accreditation of Co-Benefits from a standard but has identified the SDGs that the project expects to contribute to and will provide the Company with updates on the status and activities associated with these SDGs as part of their quarterly reporting requirements. - (9) Credits issued in January 2023 were validated under SocialCARBON and are waiting verification of outcomes.
-The project intends to seek Co-Benefit accreditation under CCB Standards for future issuances. - (10) Both projects plan to certify Co-Benefits under CCB Standards. - (11) Credits issued in September 2022 and January 2023 were certified under SocialCARBON.
-Going forward, all four projects plan to certify Co-Benefits under CCB Standards.
+Cookstove projects have not identified contributions or expected contributions to SDG 6 and water purification projects have not identified contributions or expected contributions to SDG 7. - (9) Project is not currently seeking accreditation of Co-Benefits from a standard but has identified the SDGs that the project expects to contribute to and will provide the Company with updates on the status and activities associated with these SDGs as part of their quarterly reporting requirements. - (10) Projects are not currently seeking accreditation of Co-Benefits from a standard but has identified the SDGs that the project expects to contribute to and will provide the Company with updates on the status and activities associated with these SDGs as part of their quarterly reporting requirements. - (11) Both projects plan to certify Co-Benefits under CCB Standards. - (12) Credits issued in September 2022 and January 2023 were certified under SocialCARBON.